sergiky/HackNotes/Tools/Docker.md

 ## Inspect the network

-To see the configuration file of the network
+To see the configuration of the network

 > sudo docker inspect NAME_NETWORK